TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 on all finetuning tasks, and a significant increase for linear evaluation over all datasets.

 This is unusual, as DistilData2Vec2 is an image-only model, and S-SMKE is a multimodal model.
-Single modality models usually perform better on their respective modality-specific tasks, as they only focus on one modality.
+Single modality models usually perform better on their modality-specific tasks, as they only focus on one modality.
 Even though the image encoder of S-SMKE is used for finetuning, which also technically only focuses on the image modality, its representations are optimized for the alignment of text and images in the shared encoder, and should therefore not be as beneficial for image-specific tasks as those of DistilData2Vec2.